Jirah Momoisea: 2022

 In June, Momoisea signed a two-year contract with the Parramatta Eels starting in 2023.

 2023

 He made his club debut for Parramatta in round 1 of the 2023 NRL season against Melbourne.
-Parramatta would lose 16-12 in golden point extra-time.
+Parramatta would lose 16–12 in golden point extra-time.

+Momoisea was limited to just three matches for Parramatta in the 2023 NRL season as the club finished 10th and missed the finals.
+Momoisea spent the majority of the year playing for the clubs NSW Cup team.

+2024

+In March, Momoisea was released by the Parramatta club.
+On 17 March, Momoisea signed a developmental contract with Parramatta's arch-rivals Canterbury.